The Benefits of Honey for your Health

 Antioxidant

 Antioxidants work in the body by scavenging free radicals and other compounds that cause cellular damage.
 There are many types of antioxidants out there but consuming them is the best way to introduce them into your body.
-The antioxidant content of honey is indicated by its color.
-The darker the honey the higher the antioxidant content!
+Honey’s antioxidants, indicated by its color, scavenge free radicals that cause cellular damage.
+Darker honey typically has higher antioxidant content, thanks to phenolic compounds like tannins and flavonoids collected by bees from plants.
+These compounds are produced by plants to aid in their defense against pathogens and even UV radiation.

 Antimicrobial: perfect in wound care

+Honey acts as a natural preservative with antimicrobial properties due to its high sugar content, low water activity, and low pH.
+It’s been used in wound care for millennia to prevent infection.
+Just like the antioxidant content varies between different types of honey, so does the antimicrobial value.
 Its antimicrobial action is partially due to its hydrogen peroxide value.
 We all know that hydrogen peroxide poured over an open wound is great to clean it!

 Even more amazing is honey’s ability to induce tissue repair!
 It triggers our bodies' leukocytes to release cytokines which are directly responsible for starting the tissue repair process.
 No wonder honey has been a go to for so long in treating wounds!